 Set this board up right!
-Throw on some Paris 180 trucks (choose your flavor!) along with some Yellow Orangatang Stimulus wheels.
+Throw on some Paris 180 trucks (choose your flavor!) along with Orangatang Fat-Free 65mm wheels and Beasto bearings.

-We wouldn't recommend any wheel over 72mm in order to prevent wheel bite and uncomfortable pushing.
+We wouldn't suggest any wheel over 70mm in order to prevent wheel bite and uncomfortable pushing.

 Wheelbase: 32.75" (inner hole)